Rubiales denies wrongdoing to Spanish judge investigating his kiss of a player at Women's World Cup

 State prosecutors asked the judge to consider issuing a restraining order to prohibit Rubiales from coming within 500 meters (yards) or Hermoso or trying to communicate with her, as well as a requirement for him to check in with a court every 15 days to ensure he does not flee the country.
 The judge will have to decide whether to apply those measures.

-Rubiales announced on Sunday that he was resigning from his post as president of the soccer federation.
+The 46-year-old Rubiales finally folded Sunday under immense pressure from government and soccer authorities and announced that he was resigning from his post as president of the soccer federation.
 He he had already been provisionally suspended by soccer governing body FIFA.

 De Jorge is carrying out the preliminary investigation into the accusations against Rubiales, and will then decide whether the case should go to trial.